 Homeowners around the country are discovering the cost-effective, environmentally-friendly benefits of solar power for homes.
-Between 2006 and 2016, residential solar power installations in the United States increased by an average rate of 59% each year.

 Where can I compare solar panel prices online?